bluefroguk1/empire-dump/content/Wiki/History/Historical Thrones.md

 ---
+IgnoreLinking: False
+Tags: ['History', 'The-Throne']
+Title: Historical Thrones
+aliases: ['Historical_Thrones']
+draft: False
+revision_date: 2022-05-21 11:42:12+00:00
 revision_id: 90438
-revision_date: 2022-05-21T11:42:12Z
-Tags:
-- History
-- The-Throne
-draft: false
-Title: Historical Thrones
-aliases:
-- Historical_Thrones
 ---

 ## Overview
-There have been twenty Empresses and Emperors since the Empire was founded.
+There have been twenty Empresses and Emperors since [[The Empire|the Empire]] was founded.
 {|
 |Reign
 |Name